rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 want to use it again, in addition to any data resulting from the body of the function that we might want to return as well.

-It’s possible to return multiple values using a tuple, like this:
+It’s possible to return multiple values using a tuple, as shown in Listing 4-5:

 <span class="filename">Filename: src/main.rs</span>